Applying To A Marketing PhD

 You may feel it is “cheating” to contact the people that you are applying to work with.
 It may seem “unfair” to try and influence the process.
 If you feel this change your mind, now.
 You must have communicated with, ideally spoken to, several of the professors to maximize your chances of success.
 You can even ask whether the professor is interested in taking on students.
 When you nominate a professor as your favored supervisor it is so much better if they already know you and want to support you.
-It is possible that the person you nominate will actually decide on your application — they will almost certainly have a disproportional say — so getting them on board is highly recommended.
+It is possible that the person you nominate will actually decide on your application.
+They will almost certainly have a disproportional say.
+Getting them on board is highly recommended.
 Sell yourself to them long before the application drops on their desk.

 It is hard to overestimate how important this is.
 Unlike your GPA you can improve the statement of purpose at time of application.
 Do this.
 Time spent here is rarely wasted.
 First read, reread and reread the letter.
 No typos or language errors should sneak into this.
 Obviously avoid sloppy cutting and pasting.
 No school wants to be told that a rival school is a perfect fit for you because you used the same statement for all schools and failed to change the school name.

-How specific should your interests be?
 This is a tough one.
 Specific is good.
 It shows you understand research.
 Too specific however and professors looking at your application might think: “this applicant looks great but we don’t have the knowledge to help them pursue their very narrow research interests so we won’t admit them”.
-My advice is to show you know the research by saying some relatively specific interests while emphasizing you have broader interests and potential.
+My advice is to show you know the research by saying some relatively specific interests.
+Then also emphasize you have broader interests and potential.
 Everyone knows your interests will change so don’t worry too much about being “trapped” by what you say.
-The aim in the statement is to show you have given it some thought not that you already have your dissertation topic.
+The aim in the statement is to show you have given it some thought.
+It is not to show that you already have your dissertation topic.

 To be clear you also need to ensure that you mention academic research articles.
 “I’m interested in some topic from my undergraduate textbook which involves arrows and pretty pictures” is a fatal error.